SS Bannockburn

 The SS Bannockburn was a Canadian registered steel-hulled freighter that disappeared on Lake Superior in snowy weather on November 21, 1902.
 She was sighted by the captain of a passing vessel, the SS Algonquin, around noon of that day but minutes later disappeared.
-The wreck of the ship has never been found, with the exception of an oar and a life preserver, and no bodies were ever recovered.
+The wreck of the ship has never been found, with the exception of a life preserver, and no bodies were ever recovered.
 Within a year of her disappearance she acquired a reputation as a ghost ship and became known as "The Flying Dutchman of the Great Lakes".
 Her fate remains an unsolved mystery.

 History of the ship prior to sinking

 The Bannockburn had technically sunk once before, on the morning of October 15, 1897: under Captain John Irving, laden with grain and destined for Kingston, Ontario from Chicago, Illinois, she had struck the wing wall of Lock No. 17 of Welland Canal and sprung a leak sending her to the bottom of the shallow canal where she took on nine feet of water before coming to rest.
 However, there were no deaths and she was raised afterward.
-She had also been badly damaged several months prior when she ran on the rocks near Snake Island Light on the morning of April 27 while at full speed—however, after dumping 30,000 bushels of grain cargo she was able to float and again there were no deaths though her forefoot and frame were badly stove in.
+She had also been badly damaged several months prior when she ran on the rocks near Snake Island Light on the morning of April 27 while at full speed—however, after dumping 30,000 bushels of grain cargo she was able to float and again there were no deaths, although her forefoot and frame were badly stove in.